rlizzo/pyscience/20140910_RayCasting/RayCasting.md

 obbTree.BuildLocator()
 ```

 That's it!
 We now have a world-class intersection tester at our disposal.
-We create a new `vtkOBBTree` under `obbTree`, set our `mesh` as its dataset through `SetDataSet`, and call `BuildLocator` which will create the OBB tree, and allows super-fast intersection testing :).
+We create a new `vtkOBBTree` under `obbTree`, set our `mesh` as its dataset through `SetDataSet`, and call `BuildLocator` which will create the OBB tree, and allow for super-fast intersection testing :).

 Before we proceed I want you to check the docs for the [`vtkOBBTree`](http://www.vtk.org/doc/release/5.2/html/a00908.html).
 The method we'll be using is `IntersectWithLine` which as you can see sports 4 overloaded versions.
 The signature of the one we'll be using is the following: